How has your perspective shifted over the past five months? How have you grown?

 Who are your top 3 celebrity crushes of the moment?

-If you had to dedicate your life to one cause for your life, what would it be?
+If you had to dedicate your life to one cause, what would it be?
 Why?

 What is one of your favorite memories?